lukastheiler/ttn_moteino/Readme.md

 ### D0 and D1 pins

 Ouf ot the box, the Monteino is meant for peer to peer communication.
-In order to make the SX1276 chip talk to the things network, you'll have to soder at least the D0 and D1 pin.
+In order to make the SX1276 chip talk to the things network, you'll have to soder at least the D0 and D1 pin of the chip to the monteino's pins 0 and 1.
+Note that D2 is already connected with pin 0.
 My sodering skills are far beyond [Urs Marti](https://github.com/urs8000)'s so I just show you his image, D0/D1 are the red cables, the yellow one is reset (not really needed).
 <img src="https://github.com/lukastheiler/ttn_monteino/blob/master/images/monteinomega_for_lora-ttn_1024.jpg">

 ### Antenna